rara64/windows-mixed-reality-usb-c/README.md

 ![](img/connector-pinout.jpg)

 So now that I had the pinout, I could start designing the PCB for the breakout board.
 Before that, I needed to know the part number for the plug-end of the connector.
-It turns out it's a [MOLEX 555600307 connector](https://www.lcsc.com/product-detail/Mezzanine-Connectors-Board-to-Board_MOLEX-555600307_C505285.html) which is widely available and shouldn't be going anywhere in the near future - which is great!
+It turns out it's a [MOLEX 555600307 connector](https://www.lcsc.com/product-detail/Mezzanine-Connectors-Board-to-Board_MOLEX-555600307_C505285.html) which is widely available and shouldn't be disappearing from the market any time soon - which is great!
 Knowing this I could finally make a breakout board for the headset.

 ![](img/v1pcb.jpg)